david-garcia-au/transcribe/README.md

 3. Wait for processing to complete
 4. View the transcribed text with speaker identification

+### Real-Time Streaming
+1. Click "Start Streaming" to begin live transcription
+2. Speak into your microphone
+3. See transcription appear in near real-time (updates every 2 seconds)
+4. Click "Stop Streaming" to end the session

+Note: This method uses AWS Transcribe Streaming (not Medical) and sends audio directly without S3 storage.
+Results appear faster but without medical terminology optimization.

+### My Transcriptions
+1. Click "My Transcriptions" in the navigation menu
+2. View all saved transcriptions from S3
+3. Click "Play Audio" to listen to the original recording (if available)
+4. Read the full transcript for each recording
+5. Click "Refresh" to update the list

 ## AWS Requirements

-- AWS account with Transcribe Medical enabled
+- AWS account with Transcribe and Transcribe Medical enabled
-- S3 bucket for temporary audio storage
+- S3 bucket for temporary audio storage (for Live and File transcription)
 - IAM user with appropriate permissions:
-  - `transcribe:StartMedicalStreamTranscription`
+  - `transcribe:StartStreamTranscription` (for Real-Time Streaming)
-  - `transcribe:StartMedicalTranscriptionJob`
+  - `transcribe:StartMedicalTranscriptionJob` (for Live and File)
-  - `transcribe:GetMedicalTranscriptionJob`
+  - `transcribe:GetMedicalTranscriptionJob` (for Live and File)
-  - `s3:PutObject`
+  - `s3:PutObject` (for Live and File)
-  - `s3:GetObject`
+  - `s3:GetObject` (for Live and File)

 ## Project Structure